lint-staged/lint-staged/README.md

 ## Configuration

-Starting with v3.1 you can now use different ways of configuring it:
+Starting with v3.1 you can now use different ways of configuring lint-staged:

 - `lint-staged` object in your `package.json`
 - `.lintstagedrc` file in JSON or YML format, or you can be explicit with the file extension: